 Honey’s ability to ward of fungal infections makes it an effective topical treatment for ringworms, athlete’s foot, jock itch, nail fungus, and yeast infections.
 Studies have shown it to be as effective as over the counter remedies in treating these conditions.

-HONEY IS ANTI-MICROBIAL: but which one is best for you
+ALL HONEY IS ANTI-MICROBIAL: but the profiles differ, so which one is best for you

 Now I’ll delve into the antibacterial properties of honey and which honey is the best at helping treat and prevent acne and other inflammatory skin issues and for helping heal wounds and prevent scarring.
 It has been used for this purpose for thousands of years.